Make the bid-no-bid decision

 Steps to Preparing a Tender Response

-First, you should decide whether or not the opportunity is worth the time and effort.
+First, decide whether the opportunity is worth the time and effort.

 Register the tender

 Register the tender in your tenders management system.
-Even if you decide not to bid, you can keep track of opportunities over time, and your success rate.
+Even if you decide not to bid, track opportunities over time and your success rate.

-Read through the entire document, highlighting important points with a highlighter or red pen.
-Write the closing date and time.
-This is your immutable deadline.
+Read the entire document.
+Highlight important points.
+Write down the closing date and time — your immutable deadline.

 Evaluate your chances of winning